Ensure that you will complete mandatory hospital rotations

 Check whether training will have a drastic impact on your income, and how that could change your current financial situation.
 You can find information about pay for GP registrars here.

-After accepting your AGPT offer, your RTO will be in close communication with you.
+After accepting your AGPT offer, your college will be in close communication with you.
 They will provide important information and detailed requirements, so keep a close eye on your email inbox!